• Skip to primary navigation

 Account information fields including routing transit number, bank name, account type and account number

 1. Select OK.
-The new bank account now appears in Payment Elections.Two bank accounts with the new one highlighted
+The new bank account now appears under the Accounts section.a newly added bank account on the payment elections page

 Add Bank Account to Payment Election